 Informational Interview Tips: Selecting Interviewees

+After you’ve done some basic research, it is time to track down some people to interview.
 It has never been easier to find interviewees than it is today.
 First, ask everyone you know if they have any contacts in your desired career niche.
 If doing this doesn’t result in a sufficient number of leads, you can hunt for contacts using LinkedIn, review the online contact information of the leaders of professional associations, locate faculty members of local colleges and universities who have expertise in specific career areas, search the online records of professional conferences for presenters or attendees, look up alumni from your college who are working in the targeted career area, search message boards of online professional forums, or read the business section of newspapers to see who has recently been hired or promoted at organizations of interest.

 Informational Interviewing Tips: Connecting